 In order to encourage academic experimentation and to promote diversity in students’ programs, the Yale College Faculty has provided that students may elect a certain number of courses on a Credit/D/Fail basis.

 Any course in Yale College may be taken Credit/D/Fail rather than for a letter grade.
 When a course is selected under this option, a grade of C– or above will be converted on the transcript to “CR.”
 Grades of D+, D, D–, or F will appear on the transcript as reported by the instructor.
-You may count up to four courses taken Credit/D/Fail toward the bachelor’s degree, and you may take as many as two courses Credit/D/Fail in a single term.
+You may count up to four credits taken Credit/D/Fail toward the bachelor’s degree, and you may take as many as two courses Credit/D/Fail in a single term.